-Potential tax savings for Option 4: Potential tax savings for Option 4: Employer-provided subsidies for carpooling or walking are not included in the federal commuter tax benefits; therefore, the value of subsidies for these modes would be treated as taxable to both the employer and the employee.
+Potential tax savings for Option 4: Employer-provided subsidies for carpooling or walking are not included in the federal commuter tax benefits; therefore, the value of subsidies for these modes would be treated as taxable to both the employer and the employee.
 Employers should consult with their tax advisor regarding taxation for implementation of measures pursuant to Option 4.